DZakh/rescript-schema/IDEAS.md

 - Tuples and Objects created by S.schema don't recreate the input if there are no transformed fields
 - Async for reversed object ???
 - S.compile changed some arg variant names and now supports reverse flag
+- Removed validation for multiple registered fields that they have the same data
+- Ability to spread any schema in S.object
+- Replace s.nestedField with S.nested

 ## v10